GaLactic-Acid/Snake-game/README.md

 - Added snake collision to itself
 - Added endScreen with Gameover and final score
 - **Finished basic game of snake**
-- Fixed bug where snake could go off screen
+- Fixed bug where snake could go off-screen
 - removed redundant code in 'actionPerformed' method found in 'MyPanel.java'

 **28/12/2024**